Spokane Transit Authority: 1880s–1970s: Predecessors

 Transit history in the Spokane area dates back more than 130 years beginning with the inaugural trip of a horse-drawn streetcar running between downtown Spokane and the Browne's Addition neighborhood to the west in 1888.
 The first electrically powered streetcar began operations November 1889 and traveled between downtown Spokane through what is now the University District.
 Over the next several decades, multiple private interests constructed and operated streetcars and cable cars typically as an integral part of a real estate development plan.

 By 1896, the leading streetcar system was the Spokane Street Railway Company, with 23 miles of railway.
 Its network of lines was described as a "cartwheel" that emanated from a "hub" at the intersection of Riverside Avenue and Howard Street in downtown Spokane.

 By 1910, streetcar lines were owned and operated by two competing companies: Washington Water Power and Spokane Traction Company.
 In addition to urban street railways, each company had interests in electric Interurban lines that stretched as far away as Moscow, Idaho.
 In that year, streetcar and interurban ridership peaked at 37.98 million rides.

 The decade following 1910 was a time of intense competition for the streetcars, with growing automobile ownership and private jitneys that threatened the viability of a divided transit system.
 By the end of the decade, Spokane Traction Company fell into receivership and underwent reorganizations that were unsuccessful in returning the system to profitability.
 In 1922, Spokane citizens overwhelmingly voted to amend the city charter to reduce taxes and other special assessments imposed on streetcar operations and infrastructure, enabling the formation of a unified streetcar system featuring "universal transfers" between lines and empowering the company to convert some lines to trolleybuses on its own discretion.
-Following the successful measure, the Spokane United Railway Company was formed as a subsidiary to Washington Water Power (later, Avista Corporation), creating a unified electric streetcar system.
+Following the successful measure, the Spokane United Railways Company was formed as a subsidiary to Washington Water Power (later, Avista Corporation), creating a unified electric streetcar system.

 The street railway system was gradually phased out through the 1930s to make way for motorized coaches.
 Bus ridership reached a peak in the Spokane area in 1946 with 26 million passengers.
 The system was purchased by Spokane City Lines Company (part of National City Lines) in 1945, and later turned over to the City of Spokane in 1968.
 Upon acquisition by the city, funding for the system was derived from a $1 household tax.